Average Expense Ratios for Mutual Funds

 Index funds and ETFs generally have lower expenses, compared to actively-managed funds.
 Most index funds will have expense ratios of around 0.20% or lower.
 Some ETFs have expense ratios even lower than index mutual funds.

 With that said, the funds with the lowest expense ratios are not always the best.
 Therefore, when analyzing a mutual fund, the expense ratio is just one of several things to consider before you buy the fund.
+For more information and details, see our article, Mutual Funds: 10 Things to Analyze and 3 Things to Ignore.

 Disclaimer: The information on this site is provided for discussion purposes only, and should not be misconstrued as investment advice.
 Under no circumstances does this information represent a recommendation to buy or sell securities.